Ledig stilling på Universitetet i Oslo

 Centre for Molecular Medicine Norway (NCMM) was established in 2008 and is the Norwegian node in the Nordic EMBL Partnership for Molecular Medicine.
 NCMM is a joint venture between the University of Oslo, Health Region South-East and the Research Council of Norway.
 From 2017 NCMM is merged with the Biotechnology Centre of Oslo and now has altogether 11 research groups.
 The overall objective of NCMM is to conduct cutting edge research in molecular medicine and biotechnology as well as facilitate translation of discoveries in basic medical research into clinical practice.

-A 3-year postdoctoral position with flexible starting date is available in the Computational Biology and Systems Medicine group led by Marieke Kuijjer at the Centre for Molecular Medicine Norway (NCMM), Faculty of Medicine, University of Oslo, Nordic EMBL partner (see here for more information).
+A 3-year postdoctoral position is available in the Computational Biology and Systems Medicine group led by Marieke Kuijjer at the Centre for Molecular Medicine Norway (NCMM), Faculty of Medicine, University of Oslo, Nordic EMBL partner (see here for more information).
+The position is part of the recently funded project "Precision medicine for treatment stratification of metastatic breast cancer" from the Krafttak mot Kreft campaign, Norwegian Cancer Society.
+The ideal start date is in winter/spring 2024, but we are flexible and this can be discussed.

 The group was established in 2018 and focuses on using computational approaches to understand the molecular mechanisms that drive cancer development, progression, and heterogeneity.
 The group's driving hypothesis is that the complex clinical phenotypes we observe in cancer cannot be adequately defined by individual layers of molecular data.
 Instead, we must consider the underlying network of interactions between the different biological components that can drive cancer phenotypes.
 To do so, the group develops computational approaches that place genomic data into the context of large-scale, genome-wide regulatory networks, as well as approaches to analyze such networks for individual cancer patients.

 Amongst others, our current projects aim at developing new computational methods and tools for (1) modeling enhancer-promoter interactions, (2) integration of multi-modal single cell data using deep learning, (3) fine-tuned analysis of genome-wide regulatory networks, (4) integration of patient-specific regulatory networks with multi-omic data, (5) modeling networks based on single cell and spatial transcriptomic data.
-See also https://kuijjerlab.org for more information
+See also here for more information.

-The appointment is a fulltime position and is made for a period of two years with possible extension depending on future funding.
+The appointment is a fulltime position and is made for a period of three years with possible extension depending on future funding.

-- PhD degree in computational biology, bioinformatics, biostatistics, cancer genomics, network science, or a related field
+- PhD degree in computational biology, bioinformatics, biostatistics, cancer genomics, network science, or a related field.
+Applicants with a PhD background in biology or (bio)medicine are welcome to apply but should have documented programming skills

 - Proficiency in programming (such as R, Python, MATLAB, Bash)